A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Introduction

-So, forcing axioms provide an avenue for generic extensions of the universe V of all sets through an iterative process $V\subset V [g_0] \subset V [g_1] \subset . . . \subset V [g_{\alpha}]$ of $V$ in any length $\alpha$, in such a way that the final model is itself a generic extension of V. Cohen used forcing to enlarge the continuum to include new reals beyond those of the model.
-But applying the forcing mechanism allow creating arbitrary many reals, $\aleph_2$ or $\aleph_{315}$, etc., a cloud of universes, without a possibility to distinguish which is virtual and which is real, or even whether an object created that way really exist.
+Forcing axioms provide a method for extending the universe \( V \) of all sets through an iterative process of generic extensions:

+where each \( V[g_\alpha] \) represents a new universe generated by forcing over the previous one.
+Cohen’s method of forcing allows the creation of arbitrarily many new reals, beyond those of the model, resulting in extensions where the continuum has cardinality \( \aleph_2, \aleph_{315} \), or other transfinite values.
+However, this procedure produces a multiplicity of universes, a cloud of univrses, each with a different structure of the continuum, without a canonical way to distinguish which is virtual and which is real, or even if any reflects the actual existence of mathematical objects.

-To address this ambiguity and establish the actual existence of specific objects rendered possible by Cohen’s method, various {\textquoteleft forcing axioms\textquoteright} are introduced, as Martin's maximum axiom, and the Woodin's (*) axiom \cite{Magidor} that allows to state {\textquoteleft for all X, there exists Y, such that Z\textquoteright} when referring to properties of sets within the domain.
+To address this ambiguity, additional forcing axioms such as Martin’s Maximum and Woodin’s \( (*) \) axiom have been introduced \cite{Magidor}.
+These axioms enable the formulation of statements like \emph{``for all \( X \), there exists \( Y \) such that \( Z \)''} when referring to properties within a universe of sets, thus promoting certain existential principles that guide set-theoretic constructions.

-However, there are inconsistencies between Martin's and (*) axiom and between these axioms and ZFC \cite{Cohen,Moore,Woodin}.
-For instance, the (*) axiom related statement {\textquoteleft for all sets of $\aleph_1$ reals, there exist reals not in those sets\textquoteright} is clearly contradicting the continuum hypothesis.
-The recent work \cite{Aspero} shows that Martin's maximum$^{++}$ (a technical variation of Martin's maximum) implies Woodin's (*) axiom, which amalgamates these two prominent axioms of set theory, both implying that there are $\aleph_2$ many real numbers.
+However, there are inconsistencies between Martin's and (*) axioms and between these axioms and ZFC \cite{Cohen,Moore,Woodin}.
+For example, the statement entailed by \( (*) \), \emph{``for all sets of \( \aleph_1 \) reals, there exist reals not in those sets''}, clearly contradicts CH.
+Recent work by Aspero and Schindler \cite{Aspero} shows that a strong version, Martin’s Maximum\(^{++} \), implies Woodin’s \( (*) \), further linking two of the most influential axioms.
+Both imply that the continuum has cardinality \( \aleph_2 \), yet both also highlight unresolved tensions within the set-theoretic landscape.

-However, there are still open questions.
-Woodin introduced the axiom (*)$^+$ and (*)$^{++}$ which apply to the full power set (the set of all subsets) of the reals, strengthening the (*) axiom \cite{Woodin}.
-But these axioms contradict Martin's axiom in various models\cite{Woodin}, questioning the existential statements about sets of reals in Martin's maximum framework.
+Woodin has proposed further axioms \( (*)^+ \) and \( (*)^{++} \), which quantify over the entire power set of the reals, extending the expressive strength of \( (*) \).
+However, these stronger axioms are known to conflict with Martin’s Maximum in certain models \cite{Woodin}, questioning the existential statements about sets of reals in Martin's maximum axiom, and if if the reals can be coherently maintained in a unified set-theoretic framework.